 Using advanced data science methodologies such as polygon searches or spatial joins with spatiotemporal data can also prove challenging.
-Technologies like H3 allow circumvention of some issues but require domain expertise and preprocessing with results remaining approximations.
+Technologies like H3 allow circumvention of some issues but require domain expertise and preprocessing with results still remaining approximations.

 Uncovering Actionable Insights